SkeloGH/sirelia/README.md

 sirelia start
 ```

-Each project will have its own `.sirelia.mdd` file and independent file watching.
+Each project will have its own `.sirelia.mmd` file and independent file watching.

 ## Development